maxtkc/mvths-wiki/docs/044b-button-breadboard.rst

 Overview
 --------

-In this lesson you will add a neopixel stick to your breadboard Arduino.
-Your final lightbox will not use a neopixel stick but will use a section of an LED light strip like the kind people put up in their rooms.
-These LED light strips use the exact same LEDs, specifically neopixels, that are used in the neopixel strip.
-Soldering the connections to LED light strips can be difficult so we will start with using the neopixel strips for testing.
+In this lesson you will add a button to your breadboard Arduino.
+Your final project will need to include some interactive component.
+This may be a button, a potentiometer, a light sensor, or a temperature sensor.

 Exercise
 ~~~~~~~~